MikeCheek/rag-documents-ai/README.md

-A Next.js app that lets you upload documents (PDF, DOCX, TXT, MD, CSV) and ask questions about them in a chat interface, in either of two modes: plain RAG (retrieve, then answer) or an Agent mode that can call tools — document search, web search, a calculator, persistent memory, and any custom API you add — in a loop before answering.
+A Next.js app that lets you upload documents (PDF, DOCX, TXT, MD, CSV) and ask questions about them in a chat interface, in either of two modes: plain RAG (retrieve, then answer) or an Agent mode that can call tools, document search, web search, a calculator, persistent memory, and any custom API you add, in a loop before answering.
 Every answer is grounded and citable, every LLM call and every stage of producing it is timed and recorded, and you have full control over which pipeline steps cost an API call and which model runs them.

-Built around the RAG pipeline you provided (Supabase/pgvector + local embeddings + Cohere rerank + LLM generation), grown into a full web app.

 ## Features

 ### Navigation

-A top navbar (present on every page) links Chat, Shelf, Constellation, Settings, and the Ledger, with a RAG/Agent mode toggle and the usage rings always visible on the right.
+A top navbar links Chat, Shelf, Constellation, Settings, and the Ledger, with a RAG/Agent mode toggle and the usage rings always visible on the right.
 The left sidebar only shows on the Chat page and is reserved entirely for switching between conversations.